misiektoja/psn_monitor/README.md

 * More details:                 use --verbose or --debug
 ```

-`--verbose` or `--debug` replaces this with the complete list: the log file, the status file, the CSV file, the install method, which secrets came from the dotenv file and which from the environment, the resolved time zone, the liveness interval, the truncation width and the two flags themselves.
+`--verbose` or `--debug` replaces this with the complete list: the log file, the status file, the CSV file, the install method, which secrets came from the dotenv file and which from the environment, the resolved time zone, the liveness interval, the truncation width, whether colour is actually in use and the two flags themselves.

 The log file always receives the complete list, whichever view the terminal was shown, so a log attached to a bug report carries every effective setting.